Nereuxofficial/nereuxofficial.github.io/content/posts/bitboard-rust/index.md

 ### Speed

 The biggest reason to use BitBoards is speed.
 That's why all major chess engines use them.
-Since they only use one instruction per operation on 64-bit CPUs they are the naturally fastest way to make moves.
+Since they only use one instruction per operation on 64-bit CPUs they are naturally the fastest way to make moves.

 ### Memory

-The second reason to use BitBoards is because they are the most efficient way to store a board, which becomes relevant for the search in chess engines, since many boards are in memory during search.
+The second reason to use BitBoards is that they are the most efficient way to store a board, which becomes relevant for the search in chess engines, since many boards are in memory during search.

 But if you just want to make a chess browser game where memory or speed is not of great concern you really don't need BitBoards.